Stocks rally, yields drop as U.S. CPI data calms investors

 “If it turns out the economy is weaker in the next three to six months than people think, it won’t even matter if inflation continues to surprise to the upside,” he said.

-MSCI’s all-country world index rose 0.45% to 718.81, nudging past its previous record set Tuesday.
+MSCI’s all-country world index rose 0.37% to 718.23, setting a record close and intraday high.
 The pan-European STOXX 600 scaled a new peak before closing slightly higher at 454.56.
 The European Central Bank raised its recovery outlook and pledged to keep stimulus flowing.

-On Wall Street, the Dow Jones Industrial Average rose 0.26%, the S&P 500 gained 0.55%, climbed past its previous record, and the Nasdaq Composite added 0.81%, spurred by growth stocks that thrive on low interest rates.
+On Wall Street, the Dow Jones Industrial Average rose 0.06%, the S&P 500 gained 0.47%, climbing past its previous record, and the Nasdaq Composite added 0.78%, spurred by growth stocks that thrive on low interest rates.

 While wages are going up, prices for most commodities outside of energy have softened, as lumber, grains and meat have come down, said Thomas Hayes, chairman and managing member of Great Hill Capital LLC.